defuse/defuse.github.io/content/posts/threat-model-for-zcash-hardware-wallets.md

 We expect that the attacker *CAN*:

-1. Prevent the user from using their wallet on that compromised PC (but not others).
+1. Prevent the user from using their wallet on that compromised PC/phone (but not others).
 2. Steal viewing keys which let the attacker permanently compromise the privacy of the wallet's addresses.